kavv210/aurrusfinal-ops-starter/content/pages/careers.md

           - pl-0
           - pr-0
     colors: bg-transparent-fg-dark
   - type: FeaturedItemsSection
     elementId: open-roles
     title:
-      text: Our IT Infrastructure
+      text: Our IT Infrastucture
       color: text-dark
       styles:
         self:
           textAlign: center
-    subtitle: Our tech backbone keeps everything moving.
+    subtitle: Infrastructure that delivers, every time.
     items:
       - title: Massive Capacity
         subtitle: 100+ systems, ready to scale.
         text: >
          We’ve designed our infrastructure to effortlessly handle high-volume workloads with more than 100 fully-equipped workstations.
          Whether scaling support teams or handling large projects, our setup ensures uninterrupted productivity without bottlenecks.
          Each station is optimized for speed, reliability, and seamless integration into voice and non-voice workflows.
         colors: bg-neutral-fg-dark
         styles:
           self: